-Day 6: Porec – Rovinj (approx. 43km) Today you head to Istria’s gem.
-The fjord-alike Limski-channel is also a National Park nature reserve and on the coast you’ll find mussels and oyster farming.
+Day 6: Poreč – Rovinj (approx. 43km) Today you head to Istria’s gem.
+The fjord-like Limski channel is also a National Park nature reserve and on the coast you’ll find mussels and oyster farming.
 Rovinj remains one of the last true Mediterranean fishing ports.
-The high bell tower of the Euphemia Church built on the highest spot of Rovinj is its most noticeable feature, standing proud and dominating the view no matter which direction you approach.
+The high bell tower of the Euphemia Church built on the highest point in Rovinj is its most distinctive feature, standing proud and dominating the view no matter which direction you approach.
 You can also cycle to Zlatni rt (also known as Golden Cape), a peninsula, where you’ll find a park in a nature reserve.

 Day 7: Rovinj – Pula (approx. 40km) The last day on your “expedition“ leads you to Pula on the peninsula’s southwest tip.
-Cycling south you have the opportunity of visiting Brijuni islands.
+Cycling south you have the opportunity of visiting the Brijuni islands.
 The Brijuni-islands are twelve smaller and 2 bigger islands; the main island Veli Brijun was used by the Yugoslav statesman Tito as a summer residence.
 You can also follow in the footsteps of the dinosaurs, as over 200 dinosaur footprints have been found on the island.
 Pula is the oldest town on Istria and its commercial and cultural centre.
-Enjoy your last day of the tour amongst various antiquities, including the mighty Pula Arena, the 6th largest outside Rome and the only remaining Roman amphitheatre to have four side towers with all three Roman architectural orders entirely preserved.
+Enjoy your last day of the tour among various antiquities, including the mighty Pula Arena, the 6th largest outside Rome and the only remaining Roman amphitheatre to have four side towers with all three Roman architectural orders entirely preserved.

 Day 8: Departure after breakfast or extension of stay.

-Price includes: • Accommodation in hotels ***/**** in two bedded room with WC and shower, on a bed & breakfast basis. • Luggage transfer – one piece, max 20 kgs / 45 lb.
-Every additional item 10 EUR, payable on spot. • Backup service (hotline) during the trip. • Information package including text road notes (in simple English) and corresponding maps.
+Price includes: • Accommodation in hotels 3*/4* in two-bed room with WC and shower, on a bed & breakfast basis. • Luggage transfer – one piece, max 20 kgs / 45 lb.
+Every additional item 10 EUR, payable on spot. • Backup service (hotline) during the trip. • Information pack including text road notes (in plain English) and corresponding maps.
 One per booking, Every additional set 20 EUR. • Personal welcome meeting, briefing upon arrival and bike handover.